floooh/oryol/code/Modules/Gfx/README.md

 A single Mesh or Shader can be used by many different DrawStates.

-The reason why Textures are not baked into DrawStates at all is to prevent combinatorial explosions for the number of required DrawState object in some usage scenarios like using a cascade of offscreen render targets which are then used as textures later in the rendering cascade.
+The reason why Textures are not baked into DrawStates at all is to prevent combinatorial explosions for the number of required DrawState objects in some usage scenarios like using a cascade of offscreen render targets which are then used as textures later in the rendering cascade.